 An AR app that does not needs a trigger to overlay three-dimensional content onto the environment is called a markerless AR app.
 It does not require any prior knowledge of the environment.
 This kind of app displays the 3D content in any location wherever the user holds it stationary.
 The difference from a user’s perspective is only that the surface on which the content is displayed can be anywhere.
 In these apps, there is no need for image recognition systems.
 It permits the use of the physical environment instead of markers.
 It uses the GPS features of smartphones to interact with the virtual resources of the app.

 Image Recognition using Marker-Based AR

-The marker-based AR application for image recognition helps to combine the virtual world with the physical world.
+The marker-based augmented reality app development for image recognition helps to combine the virtual world with the physical world.
 The main advantage of this technology is that there is no need for expensive head-mounted display devices.
 From the consumer’s point of view, one does not need to buy a product to see whether it fits in their environment.
-The 3D images can be directly fetched from the website of the vendor to augment with the consumer’s home layout.
-To conclude, AR is the future with applications in almost all domains.
+The 3D images can be directly fetched from the website of the vendor to augment the consumer’s home layout.
+To conclude, Augmented Reality is the future with applications in almost all domains.